OpenStuder/OpenStuder.github.io/bluetooth.md

                 <td>access_level</td>
                 <td>1 <em>(Basic)</em>,<br/>2 <em>(Installer)</em>,<br/>3 <em>(Expert)</em>,<br/> 4 <em>(QSP)</em></td>
                 <td><strong>Access level granted to authorized user</strong>. <br/>
-                    This access level has been granted by the gateway to the user (or guest) that was authorized using the optional credentials in the AUTHORIZE message.
+                    This access level has been granted by the gateway to the user (or guest) that was authorized using the optional credentials in the AUTHORIZE frame.
                 </td>
             </tr>
             <tr>